 One of the best ways to handle been nervous about scuba diving is to teach yourself about what can go wrong underwater.
 As you learn about what can go wrong under the water you will learn how to handle that situation.

 There is a finite number of things that can go wrong and you can’t prepare for every problem, but as you learn and practice your diving skills regularly.
 You will learn how to handle the problem.
 As well as doing dives with accompanied a divemaster until you get comfortable.

 Here are ways to help grown your confidence and in turn will help to overcome your anxiety about scuba diving.

 Finding the right instructor is the most important part of learning to scuba dive.
 There are loads of scuba diving schools all over the world.
 The key with an instructor is that you are comfortable with them to ask questions, make mistakes, and chat with.

-With a good instructor and good training takes care of about 90% of very anxiety.
+A good instructor and good training take care of about 90% of very anxiety.
 Most instructors are helpful and make than likely have encountered your worries a thousand times.

 Practice Your Skills

 Practice, practice, and practice.
 As we all know that practice makes perfect.
 It is a bit of an old wife saying but it is true.